 - Filing cabinets containing personal and/or confidential information should be locked and in a secure location.

 - Faxes containing personal and/or confidential information should be received only at a secure location.

 FOIP does not prohibit the transfer, storage, or destruction of University records.
 However, Section 3 (e) of the Act states that all retention decisions should be made in accordance with a resolution or some other legal instrument by which the University acts.
 According to University policy, the University Archives is responsible for establishing retention rules.
 Archives staff or approved retention rules are to be consulted before any records are destroyed.

 The Freedom of Information and Protection of Privacy legislation which governs the University of Calgary has an important and significant impact on how the University recruits both support and academic staff.
-In the document called Policy Guide - Recruitment and Selection you will find information that will assist you as a leader recruiting new staff or as a member of a selection charged with this crucial task.
+In the Guidelines document, Recruitment and Selection, you will find information that will assist you as a leader recruiting new staff or as a member of a selection charged with this crucial task.